ccxt/ccxt/README.md

 - `fetchTransactions` → `watchTransactions`
 - ...

-The Unified CCXT Pro Streaming API inherits CCXT usage patterns to make the code easier to migrate.
+The Unified CCXT Pro Streaming API inherits CCXT usage patterns to make migration easier.

 The general async-style flow for a CCXT Pro application (as opposed to a CCXT application above) is shown below: